ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 mkdir /mnt/appdata # this will be where your self-hosted app configs + data live
 ```

-The commands above also create `/mnt/storage`, and `/mnt/appdata`.
-Additionally also the individual data disk mountpoints such as `/mnt/disk1` and `/mnt/disk2` and so on.
+These commands create the individual data disk mountpoints, the parity mountpoint, the merged storage mountpoint, and an appdata directory.

 `/mnt/storage` will be used by [mergerfs](../02-tech-stack/mergerfs.md) to pool the data disks into one merged view.
 This is the path you'd point Jellyfin at, for example as this merges all your individual disks into one place.